-In this section, we present the core architectures that represent the foundation of recent vision–language models.
+Core vision-language model architectures represent the foundation of the recent breakthroughs in the literature, such as the vision transformer (ViT) \citep{dosovitskiy2021an}, LLaVA and its variants \citep{liu2023llava,liu2023improvedllava,liu2024llavanext}, and two integrated VLM families, LLaMA Vision \citep{grattafiori2024llama3herdmodels} and Qwen-Vision \citep{wang2024qwen2}.
+These architectures merge textual and visual features into unified, valuable representations that enable learning meaningful outputs.
 These are the same backbones we evaluate in this paper.
-These architectures merge textual and visual features into unified, valuable representations that enable meaningful outputs.
-We cover: the Vision Transformer, LLaVA and its variants, and two integrated VLM families, LLaMA-Vision and Qwen-Vision.

-\textbf{ViT} The Vision Transformer architecture was introduced by \citet{dosovitskiy2021an} to adapt the transformer model for visual tasks and step away from existing convolutional networks based solutions.
-The authors key contribution is a novel method for mapping images into visual tokens.
+\textbf{ViT.} The vision transformer architecture was introduced by \citet{dosovitskiy2021an} to adapt the transformer model for visual tasks and step away from existing convolutional networks-based solutions.
+The key contribution is a novel method for mapping images into visual tokens.
 Images are split into patches, which are linearly projected into the token embedding space and then processed by a standard transformer encoder.
-This method achieves results that are similar or exceed the existing state-of-the-art in image classification.
+This method achieves results comparable to or exceeding those in image classification.

-\textbf{LLaVA} The LLaVA architecture, introduced by \citet{liu2023llava}, is composed of three modules: a Vision Encoder, a Projection Module, and a Language Model.
-In the original LLaVA, the Vision Encoder is a ViT backbone, which encodes images into a latent representation.
-These image embeddings are then processed by the Projection Module, a linear projection layer, that maps them into a sequence of visual tokens.
+\textbf{LLaVA.} The LLaVA architecture, introduced by \citet{liu2023llava}, is composed of three modules: a vision encoder, a projection module, and a language model.
+In the original LLaVA, the vision encoder is a ViT backbone, which encodes images into a latent representation.
+These image embeddings are then processed by the projection module, i.e., a linear projection layer, that maps them into a sequence of visual tokens.
 Finally, the visual tokens are concatenated with text tokens, and the combined sequence is fed to the LLM to generate the answer.
-The original LLaVA used the CLIP ViT-L/14 \citep{radford2021learningtransferablevisualmodels} as Vision Encoder and Vicuna \citep{vicuna2023} as Language Model. \textbf{LLaVA-1.5} \citep{liu2023improvedllava} showed better resuts with simple upgrades to the LLaVA architecture.
+The LLaVA originally used the CLIP ViT-L/14 \citep{radford2021learningtransferablevisualmodels} as vision encoder and Vicuna \citep{vicuna2023} as language model. \textbf{LLaVA-1.5} \citep{liu2023improvedllava} showed improved results with simple upgrades to the LLaVA architecture.
 The authors replaced the vision encoder with CLIP-ViT-L/336px and increased the depth of the projection module by turning it into a multi-layer perceptron. \textbf{LLaVA-NeXT} \citep{liu2024llavanext} improves the model’s resolution capabilities while also expanding the set of supported LLM backbones.